A Drunk Thief, Bat Ears, and an Angry Mage

 When I crunched on the ear, (absolutely delectable, I could eat them for an eternity), the sound shook her from the trance.

 “You’ve come!” she exclaimed.

 I was told to remain silent at first.
 It added an effect that demanded reverence and humility.
-Friendliness was forbidden … ah, to hell with it.
-“Yes, I’ve answered your calls,” I said with a smile as I looked into her eyes, which were beautiful in the candlelight—five burning for every tip of the symbol, as well as a few on the dresser.
+Friendliness was forbidden … ah, to the worms with it.
+“Yes, I’ve answered your calls,” I said with a smile as I looked into her eyes, which were beautiful in the candlelight—seven burning for every point of the symbol resembling something of a star.
 Her hair was pitch black, and her garments were all in tatters.
 Despite the dirtied nails and the general stench of her, the sight of her relieved me.
-Sometimes witches are horridly ugly, simple as that.
+Sometimes witches are horridly ugly to stare at, simple as that.

 Somebody was making noise downstairs.
 I had to hurry this up.

 “Your summoning was more than sufficient,” I said as I sucked on my fingers, getting the extra blood from the ear.
 “Do you have any more of those?”

 “Uhm?
 Y-yes, I’m sure I could find more.”
 She rummaged in a satchel that had seen far, far better days.
 Then, she handed me a handful of severed ears, uncooked.
 All the summoning books will tell you that the bat’s ears are an offering, to show dedication and sacrifice for catching such a wildly difficult creature.
 However … the real reason, for me at least, is simply a matter of taste Literally.